 - How to reinstall the operating system software and SGI Foundation Suite software.
-You can reinstall this software to meet site requirements or to reinstall in the event of a disaster or a system failure. - How to configure CPU frequency scaling, partitioning, or superpages, all of which are optional features.
+You can reinstall this software to meet site requirements or to reinstall in the event of a disaster or a system failure. - How to configure optional features, such as the hardware event tracker (HET), CPU frequency scaling, partitioning, or superpages.